-It’s actually really easy…
+Mastering Google Flights is actually really easy…

 If you’re going somewhere far, the more flexibility the better.
 Maybe Boston has $260 round trip flights to Spain, but New York is over $500.
 This is where Google Flights shines.

-If you have any flexibility, like maybe leaving Tuesday instead of Wednesday, set alerts for each possible date of flexibility to improve your chances.
-You should also set alerts for premium economy or business class because you never know!
+If you have any flexibility, like maybe leaving Tuesday instead of Wednesday, set alerts for each possible date of flexibility to improve your chances of getting in on a screaming deal.
+You should also set alerts for premium economy or business class, because hey, you never know!

 Using the easy toolbar above flight results, you can exclude certain airlines, only select others, choose the amount of connections you find acceptable and also if you get hand luggage.
 You can then set price alerts with these preferences to ensure you don’t get any false excitement!

 Nope, not prying into your love life – just your fly life.
 Google Flights has added a really useful “dates” tool which allows you to see a matrix of the lowest prices within a few days of what you searched for.
 In one click you’ll see the prices for every nearby date, which can help determine if that dinner with an old friend is really worth it, or if it’s better to save $300 on your flight.